 Sarri will discuss the work a therapist must be willing to “sweat” through to become an authentic guide with boundary development.
 She will explain the process of boundary development that includes self-awareness, boundary awareness, emotional awareness, and extreme boundary challenges.

-This introductory, instructional level course is designed to help clinicians:
+This introductory instructional level continuing education course is designed to help clinicians:

 If you have any questions or concerns about this web conference or would like more information, please contact us here.